FAQ

 - 03

-All import duties and fees will be the responsibility of the receiver/consumer and not calculated into the final sales price at checkout.
+All import duties, taxes, and fees are the responsibility of the buyer/receiver and are not included in the purchase price.

 - 04

-Both the MicroMolder Evo and MicroMolder+ come with a 12 month limited warranty.
+Both the MicroMolder Evo and MicroMolder+ include a 12-month limited warranty.

-Additionally, the Teknic ClearPath digital servos and power supply unit on MicroMolder Evo and MicroMolder+ come with a 3 year warranty through Teknic.
+Key components such as the Teknic ClearPath digital servos and power supply carry a separate 3-year manufacturer warranty through Teknic.

 - 05

-MicroMolder Evo and MicroMolder+ are both desktop injection molding machines, but they differ in design, capability, and ideal applications.
+MicroMolder Evo and MicroMolder+ are both desktop injection molding systems, but they differ in architecture, capability, and intended use.

 MicroMolder Evo

-The Evo is a single-stage extruder-based system, specifically designed for use with 3D printed molds.
-It uses a rotating screw to both melt and inject plastic directly into the mold.
-The lower injection force and slower injection speed make it ideal for delicate mold features and low-cost tooling.
+The Evo is a single-stage designed primarily for use with 3D printed molds.
+It uses a rotating screw to melt and inject plastic directly into the mold.
+Its lower injection force and speed make it well-suited for delicate tooling and rapid prototyping.

 Best for: 3D printed molds, small shot sizes, and prototyping